Gatorade Color Odds And Super Bowl Betting History: Yellow/Green Cashes at Super Bowl 59

 Other Gatorade bath prop markets

 Beyond the color of the liquid, bettors can bet on other markets surrounding the Gatorade bath.
+Here are the other Gatorade bath props available now — but check back soon for more wagering opportunities.

-Player(s) position to pour liquid on coach
+Position of players to pour liquid on the head coach

 Which sportsbooks offer Gatorade bath props?